niw/clang_plugins/README.md

 Usage
 -----

+There are two steps to use this project.

+### Create a custom Xcode toolchain

-First, build your own custom Xcode toolchain.
-This step takes longer time.
+First, build your own custom Xcode toolchain that includes the LLVM and Clang libraries we need.
+This step takes long time.

     $ brew install cmake ninja
     $ cd xcode_toolchain